realArcherL/WebPage-Classifier-Engine/README.md

 bash run.sh
 ```

-The script executes Webpagedownloader.py which prompts for the path of the file containing the list of urls.
+The script will run [Webpagedownloader.py](WebPageDownloader.py), which will prompt for a file path containing a list of URLs.
+The package contains a folder called `Key_List` containing five text files.
+Files are used to specify keywords, if found in the html content, will be used to calculate the ranking of the pages.

 The full working can be understood below.

 ### Port Scanning
 Port scanning is performed via Pysocks library and only over selected ports, which is why port numbers are hard-coded port in the program itself.
 This is because tor has a protective mechanism in place that detects port scanning whenever an unrecognized port is accessed, thus considering the above-mentioned condition a time delay of one second was introduced while coding the part of the scanner and no threading was employed.
 This is based on the [(2019)research paper's](https://dl.acm.org/doi/pdf/10.1145/3339252.3341486?download=true) finding.